 - At least 15.589 species are facing a risk of extinction, according to the 2004 red list, ie 7.266 animal species and 8.323 species of plants and lichens.

-- The rate of disappearance of the species is 100 at 1.000 times greater than the natural rhythm (ie the rate measured during the geological time and due to the normal renewal of the ecosystems).
+- The rate of disappearance of species is 100 to 1.000 times greater than the natural rate (ie the rate measured over geological time and due to the normal renewal of ecosystems).

-- In total, since 1500, 784 animal and plant species are considered extinct, and additional 60 only survive in captivity or culture.
+- In total, since 1500, 784 animal and plant species are considered extinct, and 60 more survive only in captivity or in culture.

-- Next to emblematic species, like the dodo (a kind of big pigeon unable to fly), disappeared after the arrival of the first settlers in the islands of the Indian Ocean to 1740, the big penguin in the northern hemisphere, the Galapagos elephant turtle or the Tasmanian wolf, thousands of unknown species disappear each year.
+- Next to emblematic species, such as the dodo (a kind of large pigeon incapable of flight), which disappeared after the arrival of the first settlers in the islands of the Indian Ocean around 1740, the great penguin in the northern hemisphere, the Galapagos elephant turtle or the Tasmanian wolf, thousands of unknown species disappear every year.

-- The man has described only 1,75 million species out of a total estimated between 10 and 30 million.
+- Man has described only 1,75 million species out of an estimated total of 10 to 30 million.

-- For each tropical plant that disappears, it is estimated that about 30 associated species disappear.
+- For every tropical plant that disappears, it is estimated that around 30 associated species disappear.
 For each tropical tree, 400 species disappear.

-- A mean global warming could lead to the disappearance of 15 to 37% of the species, according to a modeling carried out on a thousand plants and animals in 6 regions particularly rich in biodiversity of the globe (Thomas, Nature of 8 January 2004).
+- Average global warming could lead to the disappearance of 15 to 37% of species, according to modeling carried out on a thousand plants and animals in 6 regions particularly rich in biodiversity around the world (Thomas, Nature of January 8, 2004).

-- Three-quarters of the world's population is cared for by plants, and 70% of our medicines are derived from plants (Nicole Moreau, CNRS)
+- Three quarters of the world's population are treated with plants, and 70% of our medicines are derived from plants (Nicole Moreau, CNRS)

-- Systematists are discovering every year more 10.000 new species, mostly insects, and above all beetles that represent almost a quarter of the species described.
+- Systematicians discover more than 10.000 new species each year, mostly insects, and above all beetles which represent almost a quarter of the species described.

 sources: International mail